breudes/agree/README.md

 This command is only available if Agree System has at least one user logged to create a server.
 Otherwise, the output will be "Enter with an user before create a server!".
 After created, you'll be the only owner of the server.

-    - structure: create-server <server's email>
+    - structure: create-server <server's name>
     - example:
         > create-server pokemons
         > Created server!